IONI0/Prass/README.md

 $ python prass.py tpp "$ass_file" --hidive --lead-in 0 --smart-lead-out 200 --gap 450 --overlap 300 --bias 100 --keyframes "$kf_file" --fps "$fps" --kf-before-start 250 --kf-after-start 250 --kf-before-end 450 --kf-after-end 450 --cross-section-snap 200 --cs-snap-right-cap 350 -o "$out_file"
 ```

-Values are recommended to be rounded to the nearest 10s.
+Millisecond values are recommended to be rounded to the nearest 10s.

 ### Installation
 Prass should work on OS X, Linux and Windows without any problems.
 Prass was originally made for Python 2 but this fork has only been tested for Python 3.
 The only dependency is [Click](http://click.pocoo.org/3/).
 Assuming you have python and pip, just run: